dddrrreee/cs140e-23win/labs/5-interrupts/README.md

 Turn-in:

-  1. `timer-int`: give the shortest time between timer interrupts you can make, and two ways to make the code crash.
+  1. `timer-int`: give the shortest time between timer interrupts you can make.
+Make two small edits to the `timer-int-ex` register save and restore that make the code crash in different locations.
+This will help get an intuition for how things can go wrong.

+  2. Implement `gprof` (in the `2-gprof` subdirectory).
+When you run you should see most of the time being spent in `PUT32`, `GET32` or the `uart` routines.

+  3. Replace the interrupt handling code

+ measure the overhead?

+  2. Add code so that swi works.
+  3. Add code for breakponts: print out the breakpoint and skip it.
   2. Build a simple system call: show your `1-syscall` works.

-  3. Implement `gprof` (in the `2-gprof` subdirectory).
-You should run it and show that the results are reasonable.
-Explain why it spends all the time in the uart code.
+  4. switch all the way to user level.
+  5. switch between two different routines.

+  3. Use vector-base to setup interrupts.
+This is much better.
+  4. Use dynamic code generation to rewrite the vector base table.

+   use a queue to push stuff between interrupt and

 -----------------------------------------------------------------
 #### Background: Why interrupts